Shyrx/BLIND/report/report.md

 The Raspberry Pi is supposed to communicate its decisions with the Arduino card.
 It achieves the former through its GPIO ports.
 In the code, the `libpigpio` has been used.

+A simple protocol was put in place: the Raspberry Pi program writes each digit of the angle, including the optional minus sign, followed by a newline character.
+When the Arduino card receives the newline character, it parses back the angle.

 ## Testing

 The algorithm has been tested on given samples.